-2015-2016 Revised Catalog & Student Handbook (effective February 15, 2016)
+Appalachian School of Law 2016-2017 Catalog & Student Handbook (Effective September 1, 2016)

-1169 Edgewater Drive Grundy, VA 24614 276-935-4349
+1169 Edgewater Drive, Grundy, VA 24614 276-935-4349 Toll-Free: 1-800-895-7411 FAX: 276-935-8261

-Toll-Free: 1-800-895-7411

-FAX: 276-935-8261 Website: www.asl.edu
+Website: www.asl.edu

-This catalog and handbook (hereafter catalog) is published by Appalachian School of Law (ASL) based on information as of February 2016, and contains information concerning campus life, career preparation, academic policies, and course offerings.
-Effective in 2016, the catalog is moving to digital publication and will only be available on the website.
+This catalog and handbook (hereafter catalog) is published by Appalachian School of Law (ASL) based on information as of September 2016, and contains information concerning campus life, career preparation, academic policies, and course offerings.
+Effective in 2016, the catalog moved to digital publication and will only be available on the website.
 ASL reserves the right to make alterations in course offerings and academic policies without prior notice in order to further the institution's purpose; however, an email will be sent to the faculty, staff, and student body using ASL listservs each time a substantive policy update is published to the website.